clearhaus/gateway-api-docs/website/content/gateway/api_resources/authorizations/authorizations_methods/token.md

 #### Method: token

-Token payment method for both For both Visa Token Service (VTS) and Mastercard Digital Enablement Service (MDES)
+Token payment method for both Visa Token Service (VTS) and Mastercard Digital Enablement Service (MDES)

 The required values are found in:
 - the VTS provision token response.